jfloresc/CSA/README.md

 # README #

 Python 3 scripts.
-Serial implementation of CSA global optimization method.
+Serial implementation of Conformational Space Annealing (CSA) global optimization method.

 This major rewrite allows for the implementation of new Hamiltonian and objective functions using the Spin class as template.